THOMASELOVE/431-classes-2023/class09/README.md

 ## One Last Thing

 Results of the Favorite Movies Breakout Activity from Class 08 [can be found here](https://github.com/THOMASELOVE/431-classes-2023/blob/main/movies/breakout1_results.md).

-We'll answer some of your questions and address some common R and Quarto challenges, in Class 10 on Thursday.
+We'll answer some of the questions you developed around these data, and address some common R and Quarto challenges, in Class 10 on Thursday.